cutzuu/ChunkShield/README.md

 ### 1.16 API supports up to 1.21.x (Prob 26.x too but have not tested.)

-## ⚠️1.16.5 Notice⚠️
-- If you are reading this, 1.16.5 version has not been uploaded yet.
-- STATUS: Converted but temporarily postponed due to new main branch updates.

 ## Support
 Drop a ⭐ to support and stay up to date!
 - Consider [donating!](https://ko-fi.com/mikebloc)